ladybug-tools/ladybug-legacy/resources/Ladybug Grahpic Standards.md

 #HARD AND FAST RULES

 1) All components should include the ladybug header at the top of the code.
 This includes information on the GPL licence, descriptions for the inputs/outputs, as well as name/date/and version of the component.
+A template for this header can be found here[https://github.com/mostaphaRoudsari/ladybug/blob/master/resources/Ladybug%20Header%20Template.txt].

-2) Descriptions of component inputs should include the folling information:
+2) Descriptions of component inputs should include the following information:

 * What data type users should input (ie. number, point, brep).
 * What the input represents for the component.